-You must complete your project three years from the date of grant agreement execution.
+We expect you to complete your project within three years from the date of execution of a grant agreement.
+The Program Delegate may approve an extension of time under certain circumstances.

 3. Eligibility criteria

 We cannot consider your application if you do not satisfy all eligibility criteria.